oracle-livelabs/analytics-ai/oci-call-center-analytics/data-sources/data-sources.md

 ​
 ## **Task 1**: Create Object Storage Bucket
 ​
-In this task, we'll create 3 buckets one for storing source audio files, one for storing the transcribed audio files and last for the merged transcribed files.
-The merged transcriptions bucket is a 'location' where OCI Data Integration needs to dump intermediate files before publishing data to a data warehouse.(Need to confirm)
+In this task, we'll create 3 buckets one for storing source audio files, one for storing the transcribed files and last for the merged transcribed files.
 ​
 1. In the Oracle Cloud Infrastructure Console navigation menu, go to **Storage**, and then select **Buckets**.
 ​
    ![Navigate to bucket page](./images/navigate-to-buckets.png " ")
 ​
-2. In the buckets page, select the compartment you want to create the bucket and click create bucket button.
+2. In the buckets page, select the compartment you created in the lab 1 and click create bucket button.
 ​
     ![Create Bucket](./images/create-bucket-button.png " ")
 ​